isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 Islamic medical science introduced new concepts to the pre-existing knowledge of the human body and the environment.
 The seeds of Islamic medicine and healing can be traced back to the Quran, the underlying philosophy of using flora and fauna in natural remedies grounded in the belief in Allah as the Creator of Nature.
 As such, tapping on the healing properties of the earth has been a long-standing aspect of the Islamic medical tradition.
 One of the verses from Surah An-nahl (16:69) of the Quran reads thus:

 “Then eat from all the fruits and follow the ways of your Lord laid down [for you].
 There emerges from their (bees) bellies a drink, varying in colours, in which there is healing for people.
-Indeed, in that there is a sign for people who give thought”.
+Indeed, in that there is a sign for people who give thought.”

 Ancient medical texts in the Malay world did not have specific titles but were generally referred to as *Kitab Tibb* and primarily consisted of translations from Persian and Indian sources.
 Different manuscripts prescribed different courses of treatment even for the same ailments.
 Interestingly, the vast array of natural sources described in these manuscripts are likely still in use today in the Malay Peninsula, either as supplements or natural remedies.

-The Andalusian botanist and pharmacist Ibn al-Baytar’s pharmacopeia, *titled Compendium of Simple Medicaments and Foods* and published in the 13th century, is still a widely consulted text in the world of Malay healing today.
+The Andalusian botanist and pharmacist Ibn al-Baytar’s pharmacopeia, titled *Compendium of Simple Medicaments and Foods* and published in the 13th century, is still a widely consulted text in the world of Malay healing today.
 It lists 1,400 plants, foods and drugs, and their uses, organised alphabetically by the name of the plant or plant component.

 Apart from their knowledge of humoural theory (see text box) and botany, traditional Malay healers also offered spiritual healing to cure the sick.
 The belief is that animate and inanimate objects, including the physical body, possess *semangat* (a vital force or soul).
 The loss of *semangat* can be detrimental to one’s physical and mental well-being.